HiddeFok/HiddeFok/README.md

 ### Hi there 👋

+I am a PhD Candidate at the University of Amsterdam, supervised by [dr. Tim van Erven](https://www.timvanerven.nl/).
+My main topic of research is Mathematical Machine Learing, with a focus on developping formal methods and guarentees in the field of interpretable machine learning/explainable artificial intelligence.
+Furthermore, I also am interested in Online Learning, Bandit algorithms and Causality.

+Lately, I am getting more interested in the practical sides of ML and AI.
+Building the tools that practictioners can use the quickly and safely implement the latest models is what gets me excited!

 <!--
 **HiddeFok/HiddeFok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.